mostafaAbokhadra/Internship/EcgCourse/8-arrhythmias.md

 ### Rate
 - **if regular**:
-    - 300/ no. of big squares between two R-waves.
+    - calculate by dividing 300 over no. of big squares between two R-waves.
-    - 1500/ no. of small squares between two R-waves.
+    - or 1500 / no. of small squares between two R-waves.
 - if irregular
     - no. of QRS in 30 big square × 10